California

 • The payment to own is much higher than rent.
 In many California markets, the monthly gap is still meaningful.

-• You are still building your down payment.
+• You're still building your down payment.
 A low down payment can work, but it may mean higher mortgage insurance and less room in your budget.

 • You have other financial priorities.
-Paying down debt, building reserves, or keeping capital available can matter more than buying right now.
+Paying down debt or building reserves can matter more than buying right now.

 • You want less responsibility.
 Repairs, maintenance, and surprise costs are real, especially on older California homes.